My Zombie Incursion into Amazon.com

 How did this happen?

 One theory is that an anti-XSS filter relied on a deny list to catch potentially malicious tags.
-In this case, the <img>
+In this case, the <img> tag used a valid, but uncommon, token separator that would have confused any filter expecting whitespace delimiters.

-tag used a valid, but uncommon, token separator that would have confused any filter expecting whitespace delimiters.
 One common approach to regexes is to build a pattern based on what we think browsers know.
-For example, a quick filter to catch <script>
+For example, a quick filter to catch <script> tags or other opening tags like <iframe src...> or <img src...> might look like this – note the required space character:

 <\[\[:alpha:\]\]+(\\s+|>)

-bypasses the regex and the browser correctly parses the syntax to create an image element.
-Of course, the src attribute fails to resolve, thereby triggering the onerror event handler, leading to yet another banal alert()
+A payload like <img/src> bypasses that regex.
+The browser correctly parses its valid syntax to create an image element.
+Of course, the src attribute fails to resolve, which triggers the onerror event handler, leading to yet another banal alert() declaring the presence of an HTML injection flaw.

-example is less clear without knowing more about the internals of the site.
-Perhaps a sequences of stripping quotes and buggy regexes misunderstood the href
+The second <script>-based example is less clear without knowing more about the internals of the site.
+Perhaps a sequence of stripping quotes plus poor regexes misunderstood the href to actually contain an authority section?
+I don’t have a good guess for this one.

-This highlights one problem of relying on regexes to parse a grammar like HTML.
-Yes, it’s possible to create strong, effective regexes.
-However, a regex does not represent the parsing state machine of browsers, including their quirks, exceptions, and “fix-up” behaviors.
-Fortunately, HTML5 brings a measure of sanity to this mess by clearly defining rules of interpretation.
+Fortunately, HTML5 brings a degree of sanity to this mess by clearly defining rules of interpretation.
 On the other hand, web history foretells that we’ll be burdened with legacy modes and outdated browsers for years to come.
 So, be wary of those regexes.

 How did this really happen?